Skip to main content

 Does HIPAA Impact Fourth Amendment Standing When the State Obtains Medical Records in a Criminal Investigation?

-HIPAA Medical Record Search Warrant DWIWe’ve all signed the “HIPAA” privacy statements at the doctor’s office before treatment.
+Human figure with visible veins and organs, overlaid with binary code, captioned "HIPAA, Medical Privacy, and Police Investigations," illustrating the intersection of medical privacy laws and criminal investigations in the context of DWI cases.We’ve all signed the “HIPAA” privacy statements at the doctor’s office before treatment.
 The HIPAA Privacy Rule mandates nationwide standards to protect our medical records and personal health information by establishing safeguards, such as disclosure rules, patient authorization, and uniform protocols for the electronic transmission of medical data.
 HIPAA also grants patients the right to their own health information, but what about others?
 Does HIPAA prohibit the release of health information in a criminal investigation?
 What if that information is obtained via a grand jury subpoena?

 State v.
 Huse (Tex.
 Crim.
 App.
 2016)